Frequently asked questions about The Military Diver Memorial®

 Q. Why was the National Memorial Arboretum (NMA) decided upon to site this memorial?

 A. With 150 acres of space and a variety of over 300 memorials already in place, the NMA is establishing itself as the centre of reflection and military tributes in the country.
 It has good transport links and is centrally located to enable as many people as possible to visit the memorial.

 A. There is a walkthrough of the process on the Monument Projects Ltd website: www.monumentprojects.com

 Q. Has COVID 19 affected the project?

 A. It is safe to say the COVID Pandemic has affected all projects to some degree, whilst we have seen sales diminish through the worst of the lockdown we are starting to see interest resuming as we return to some degree of normality.
-Whilst 2021 as an unveiling date may now be optimistic, we are still committed to unveiling this long awaited memorial as soon as we can.
+We are still committed to unveiling this long-awaited memorial as soon as we can.